Research infrastructure

 Boundary layer wind tunnel

-The atmospheric boundary layer wind tunnel is used to investigate air flow around and dispersion processes in agricultural buildings as well as flow and ventilation processes within the buildings.
+The atmospheric boundary layer wind tunnel is used to investigate flow and dispersion processes around agricultural buildings as well as flow and ventilation processes within the buildings.

-With a length of 18 m, a height of 2.3 m and a width of 3.0 m, the tunnel is one of the largest wind tunnels in agricultural science.
-It allows to install models of buildings on a scale of 1:100 to 1:300.
+With a length of 18 metres, a height of 2.3 metres and a width of 3.0 metres, the tunnel is one of the largest wind tunnels used in agricultural science.
+Building models on a scale of 1:100 to 1:300 can be installed here.

 Wind tunnel investigations allow a systematic variation of the external boundary conditions.
 Complex aerodynamic processes in the near-ground layers of the atmosphere can be systematically investigated here.